mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 local -r app_public_key
 local -r app_private_key

+# Note that we're calling the bash function shown above to get our secret out of AWS Secrets Manager
+# which in this case is a JSON object containing all our TLS secrets
 secret_output=$(read_secret_from_aws_secrets_manager "dev" "us-east-1" "my-tls-secret")

 # $secret_output now contains the JSON object that we stored in AWS Secrets Manager